0belous/A2-Legacy-Launcher/README.md

    `pipx install git+https://github.com/0belous/A2-Legacy-Launcher.git`

+5. Run the script

+   `a2ll`

-5. Provide it with an APK and OBB to install
+7. Provide it with an APK and OBB to install

     All old versions can be found here: https://dl.obelous.dev/public/A2-archive/